Preview Guest chefs 2023

 What do you like to do when you’re not working in the kitchen?

-I try to spend the little spare time I have with my girlfriend and daughter.
+I try to spend the little spare time I have with my wife and my two children.

 Are there any countries that you definitely want to visit someday?